robertoteixeira-dev/Come-to-ARG_Blog/README.md

 <br>

+# 📲 See how the project look on a cell phone screen

 <div align="center" >
-# See the web on a phone
   <img src="./Gif/Phone.gif" alt="demo-web-phone" height="425">
 </div>